Strategic Planning

 -

 Great question.
 Clients have several options when putting together a strategic planning engagement.
-If it has been at least five years since your last strategic plan, then you're putting together a new one for where you are today.
-You can expect to spend at least $50,000 for a six to eight-month planning process.
+If it's been at least 5 years since your last strategic plan, you're putting together a new one for where you are today.
+You can expect to spend from $35,000- $50,000 for a six to eight-month planning process.
 That fee includes the following:

 Biweekly meetings